 Pesticides should be stored in the original containers where they are inaccessible to children and pets.
 Separate measuring spoons and cups should be used.
 Empty containers should be triple rinsed into the sprayer.
 Puncture the empty container so it cannot be reused, then throw it away.
 Old or unused pesticides should be disposed of properly as hazardous waste.

 Personal protective equipment is required for all pesticides.
 Long sleeves, long pants, shoes and socks are a bare minimum.
 Waterproof gloves and boots, and a filter mask are recommended.
 Complete rain gear including a rain hat is recommended for spraying overhead.
 Some pesticides require goggles and a filter mask.
 The label will indicate what Personal Protective Equipment is required.
-Some pesticides have a Restricted Entry Interval following application.
+Many pesticides have a Restricted Entry Interval following application.

 Make sure all kids and pets are out of the area.
 Check neighbor's yards also.
 Avoid spraying on windy days although a light breeze may be beneficial.
 Start spraying on the downwind side of the yard and work into the wind to avoid spray fumes.
 Never spray directly into the wind.

-Pesticides mixed with water than needed, it is better to spray out where the label allows instead of storing it.
+If more pesticide is mixed with water than needed, it is better to spray out where the label allows instead of storing it.
 Never pour pesticides down the drain because most of them are hazardous to fish and aquatic animals.
 A better solution is to use a sprayer such as Ortho Dial'N'Spray that only mixes in the water as it is sprayed.
 The pesticide still in the jar can be poured back into the original container with no waste.

 Wash face and hands before eating, drinking or using the bathroom.
 When finished spraying, put all clothes directly into the washing machine or into a bag to keep it separate from the rest of the laundry.
 Then, take a shower.